In 2010, a young, Belgian-born, blues-rock singer burst onto the scene as the voice of Black Dub, a musical project founded by producer Daniel Lanois.

 WHITLEY: Yeah, partially.
 I mean, it is.
 It's funny.
 Actually, guitar is the last instrument I picked up only about four years ago.
 My first instrument was drums, you know.
 And I didn't want to play the same thing as my dad, you know.
 Like, I wanted to have my own.
 And I think that is a lot of children don't necessarily want to do exactly what their - I mean, it's kind of like a sense of rebelling but also not.
 You know, obviously, I couldn't avoid the music.
 But I did.
 I did avoid the guitar for a long time just 'cause I didn't want to play the same thing as my dad.
 But then finally, I came to this point where, you know, I couldn't escape it anymore.
 And when I started writing on guitar too, you know, it's weird - it really didn't come from this, like, need to become this, like, shredder guitar player, whatever.
 It was more just like a tool that, like, these songs just kind of poured out right away.

 (SOUNDBITE OF SONG)

 MARTIN: Did you ever have any doubts that this was the career path that was destined for you - music?

 WHITLEY: No. I mean, I've never doubted music.
 Between the ages of, like, 11 and 16, I was basically on tour with these theater and dance companies but music was always there too.
-Really, the choice was just expression and creativity.
+Really, the choice is just expression and creativity.
 That's at its core, you know, and I feel like all of those worlds come together.

 MARTIN: Trixie Whitley.
 Her debut solo album is called "Fourth Corner."
 She joined us from our New York bureau.
 Trixie, thanks so much for talking with us.